dhatGuy/blogger/README.md

 This project is based on the curriculum on [theOdinProject](https://www.theodinproject.com) with the tutorial from [Jumpstartlab](http://tutorials.jumpstartlab.com/projects/blogger.html)

 ## Issues
-   Articles can be deleted by Authors who didn't create the post 😔
+   Posts can be deleted by Authors who didn't create the post 😔

 ## Finished work